gvwilson/thirdbit/src/fiction/santas/index.md

 "Oh yes."
 She tapped the map with a grimy finger.
 "It wouldn't be at all safe to stop.
-But don't worry, the snowbank is quite deep."
+But don't worry, the Elfabot says the snowbank is quite deep."

 When the time came to leave,
-though,
 she was too weak to drive.
 "I'll be fine,"
 she said,